advancedforms/advancedforms.github.io/_posts/2016-12-25-displaying-a-form.markdown

     // Text used for the submit button
     'submit_text' => 'Submit',

-    // The URL to redirect to after a successful submission.
-Defaults to the current URL displaying the success message set in the form settings
+    // The URL to which the form points.
+Defaults to the current URL which will automatically display a success message after submission
-    'redirect' => 'Current URL',
+    // If this is overriden you may use af_has_submission to check for a form submission 'target' => CURRENT_URL,

     // Whether the form output should be echoed or returned 'echo' => true,